JanBancerewicz/exercise-buddy/README.md

 ## Usage

 1. Open the application in your web browser.
-2. Create new tasks using the "Add task" button.
+2. Set all exercises as "active".
+3. If you wish to customize your training plan furthermore, create new exercises using the "Add exercises" button or edit.
-3. Mark your tasks as either "completed" or "active".
+4. Mark exercises as "completed" as soon as you finish them.

 ## Acknowledgments